© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Hywel is a scheduled monument protected by Cadw under reference CD084.
 View the official record →

-Castell Hywel is a motte-and-bailey castle situated in Ceredigion, Wales, dating to the Norman period of the twelfth century.
+Castell Hywel is a motte and bailey castle situated in Ceredigion, Wales, and forms part of the early Norman defensive network established in south Wales during the late eleventh and twelfth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD084.

 Castell Hywel dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Hywel is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD084.